This page is designed to answer the following questions:

-It is a care workers responsibility to ensure that the rights and freedoms of the individuals that they care for are upheld as governed by the Human Rights Act 1998 and the duty to work in a person-centred way.
+It is a care workers responsibility to ensure that the rights and freedoms of the individuals that they care for are upheld as governed by the Human Rights Act 1998 and their duty of care.

 Whenever a decision about an individual is made, a care worker should ensure that the individual understands the reasons and implications of the decision and asked if they agree with it.
 This should be done in a way that promotes and respects the individual’s right to disagree.